CSS Only Button – Redux

 }

-Currently the transitions are webkit only however I have added the mozilla (Firefox) and Opera browser prefixes in preparation for when they are added.
-Then my site will automatically take advantage of them without any additional work.
+Currently, the transitions are webkit-only; however, I’ve added Mozilla (Firefox) and Opera browser prefixes in preparation for when they are added.
+This way my site will automatically take advantage of them without any additional work.

 6. Bonus: Active State

-As a bonus I thought it would be nice to add an active state to the link.
-This means that the button changes how it looks when it is clicked.
+As a bonus feature I thought it would be nice to add an active state to the link.
+This means that the button changes its appearance when clicked.
 The obvious thing to do was to flip the gradient hover (so it looks inset).
-So I added a new css definition for that.
+So I added a new CSS definition for that.

 a.button:active {